Loading...

 Define a Closure Wrapper for a Partitioner

 In addition to partition size, applications can specify a closure wrapper for a partitioner.
-A closure wrapper allows the application to wrapper a partitioned task, i.e., closure, with a custom function object that performs additional tasks.
+A closure wrapper allows the application to wrap a partitioned task, i.e., closure, with a custom function object that performs additional tasks.
 For example:

 std::atomic<int> count = 0;